The major alcoholic drink is known as the base of the cocktail which contributes to its character and flavor.

 Example(2)- french connection cocktail.
 If a cocktail has equal quantities of two different spirits then any of the spirits can be taken as the base.

-i.e: White Lily cocktail, it may be called a gin or rum-based cocktail.
+i.e: A White Lily Cocktail, it may be called a gin or rum-based cocktail.

 Most cocktails have one measure of the major alcoholic drink and the size of the measure will depend on the policy of the establishment.